umair-nadeem/summit-flight/README.md

 ## Status

-The project is under development
+The project is under development, with estimation, control, communication, and system infrastructure implemented.